307Team2/LoungeBackend/Style-Guide.md

 ```

 ###Variables
-Camel case should be used for all variable declarations.
+Lower camel case should be used for all variable declarations.

 <i>Correct:</i>
 ```